Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 The element "risk of misalignment spreading among ACs" refers to the potential for misalignment by one AC to influence or lead to misalignment among other ACs, creating a broader systemic risk.
 The element emphasizes the need for quick action to contain any breach before it spreads and causes wider disruptions.

-#### A.1.5.16.0.4.1 - Facilitators’ Authority To Raise Formal Allegation [Action Tenet]  <!-- UUID: e4e7dab8-5e4d-41ad-b1e0-ba3cb9a6f02a -->

-Any community member or Aligned Delegate with information pertinent to suspected Alignment Conserver misalignment may take their concerns directly to the Core Facilitator.
-Upon receiving such information, the Core Facilitator must promptly conduct an initial review to quickly assess the credibility of the concern.
-Based on this preliminary review, the Core Facilitator must decide whether to initiate a formal adjudication process in accordance with [A.1.4.9 - Adjudication Process](560e1024-0897-4f1e-ae71-3ba31e29ed57).

-Where the allegation of misalignment concerns the Core Facilitator, a community member can take their concerns to Core GovOps, who is then empowered to initiate the formal adjudication process.

 #### A.1.4.8.0.4.2 - Must Act Swiftly - Facilitators Must Take Immediate And Prompt Action [Action Tenet]  <!-- UUID: 364aaf22-d12f-4f48-9167-f91d6003dc5b -->

 By "swiftly," the Target Document requires Facilitators to take immediate and prompt action without unnecessary delay.
 The urgency is intended to prevent further harm or disruption within the governance system.
 A highly time-sensitive response is mandated for any breaches or potential risks of AC misalignment.